armandbancila/lambda-interpreter/README.md

 # lambda-interpreter
 Lambda calculus parser and interpreter with capture avoiding substitution.
+Evaluation by repeated beta-reduction of the leftmost, outermost redex with eta-conversion.

 Grammar: